jochen777/jWebForm/README.md

 * avoiding a lot of boilerplate code
 * translateable error-messages.
 * minimal dependencies!
+* automatically set correct transfer mode if fileupload elment is used
+* warn, if identical names are choosen

 jWebForm is for java what Symfony-Forms is for PHP or Rose::HTML for Perl.